I was playing with an eighteen-month-old baby, who was restless and walked away from me. In a flash of insight I called him back and gave him my mala

 s in my city, but due to one reason or another had never visited Gurudev Siddha Peeth.

 Several years ago I was facing questions about my purpose in life.
-I had the opportunity to go to Gurudev Siddha Peeth for a seva
+I had the opportunity to go to Gurudev Siddha Peeth for a visit to offer seva

 On my sixtieth birthday, reflecting on my life, I saw that the Siddha Yoga path has shaped my whole adult life.
 At age twenty-five, I met Baba Muktananda through a video at the small meditation center in Brisbane.
 As I watched Baba on the screen, I became filled with love flowing through my whole being, which I had never before experienced.
 This love stayed with me for a long time.
 As I passed people in the street, I felt this love for them, and all the trees glistened with this love.